Huayna Picchu Mountain Guide

 • The Temple of the Moon (The Great Cave) is built in Huayna Picchu.

-• Photos in Machu Picchu: They are landscape photos from the top of Huayna Picchu and the entire valley.
+• Photos of Machu Picchu: landscape photos from the top of Huayna Picchu and of the entire valley.

 • Tourists per day: 200 visitors.